 We’ve mentioned ways to create images, find them online, and transform them using free and relatively simple software.
 We’ve also mentioned how to animate your images to give them that extra kick.
 Now, let’s take it to an even higher level and explore video editing.

 Once again, your ideal choice of video editor depends on your requirements so here are a few possibilities to start.
 VSDC Free Video Software is a great option for Windows users, simple enough to master and offering plenty of the required features for digital signage campaigns.
 The software is free but there is a premium option which comes with additional features including technical support.

 For Mac users, there is the ever faithful iMovie which comes directly with the Mac OS.
 It has all the features you’ll need for your next digital signage campaign.
 Meanwhile, if you’re looking for something superior, Openshot provides more features than iMovie, like unlimited layers and audio mixing.
 It’s available for Mac, Windows and Linux.

 If none of these options fit your needs, you may read further about more video editing tools to find the one that does!

 One digital signage software to bind them all

 You have images and/or videos prepared, and we certainly hope you don’t intend to display them manually.
 You can easily arrange and schedule content to be displayed using digital signage software like that of OnSign TV.

-All your content can be easily arranged in a very neat timeline and played in any order you want.
+Arrange your content in a very neat timeline and play in any order you want.
 The screen can be split in multiple areas if you wish.
 You have the guarantee that your content plays without interruption.
 Otherwise, if there are any errors, you will receive an alert.

 Software like this gives you an easy way to manage and oversee your content in action and binds all the pieces of the puzzle together.